-It’s an example of working through the periodic charge and the exit charge on a discretionary trust.
+Here is an example of how to work through a periodic charge and an exit charge calculation on a discretionary trust.

 £34,500/£900,000 x 100 = 3.8% (the effective rate)